netzkolchose/django-computedfields/README.md

 >>> person.computed_field             # outputs 'BERTY'
 ```

-The `computed` decorator supports a `depends` keyword argument
-to indicate dependencies to other model fields.
-If set, the computed field
+The  `depends` keyword argument can be used with any relation to indicate dependencies to fields on other models as well:
-gets automatically updated upon changes of the related fields:

 ```python
 from django.db import models